liveryvideo/docs/docs/frictionless-login.md

 In order to generate a HS256 token you can fill in the secret and the JWT token is ready to use.

 In order to generate a RS256 token you first need to create a public/private key pair.
-One of the ways you can do this is by using the ssk-keygen command line tool:
+One of the ways you can do this is by using the ssh-keygen command line tool:

 ```bash
 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key